How Does Stage Hypnotism Work?

 Are The People on Stage Really Hypnotised?
 [Mostly Yes]

 In the case of professional stage performers, the answer is “yes they are”.
 A competent hypnotist can and will hypnotise her volunteers quickly and deftly on stage with the audience looking on.

-The hypnotist will quickly work through the group of volunteers and dismiss the resistant, the uptight and the troublesome, keeping only those that are good hypnotic candidates as noted by their willingness to follow instructions and their apparent openness to ”giving it a go”.
+The hypnotist will quickly work through the group of volunteers and dismiss the resistant, the uptight and the troublesome, keeping only those that are good hypnotic candidates, and are open to suggestion at that time, as noted by their willingness to follow instructions and their apparent willingness to ”giving it a go”.

 Signs of Unsuitability

 An obvious test for the hypnotist is how well the volunteers listen to and obey instructions prior to being hypnotised.
 A person who is partly or completely resistant will not act immediately on an instruction from the hypnotist.
 They will first think about it and then decide if they’ll act on it and to what degree.

 By simply saying to the entire group of volunteers something like “please sit still and let me explain what’s going to happen next” the hypnotist can observe those who immediately relax and become attentive and note those who did not react immediately as being potentially unwilling or resistant.

 The ability to notice the lag between suggestion and action is one of the tools that hypnotists use to sort out the hypnotised from those who try to fake it.